c-blake/bu/doc/tim.md

 "As a unit", the error is not so far from Gaussian expectations below 2 sigma, but even with best 3/10, we see **substantial (>5%) sampling in the heavy** 4+ sigma tail.
-As evident from this plot, selecting a default `--sigma` to decide "reproducible" can be..challenging.
+As evident from this plot, selecting a default `--sigma` to decide "reproducible" can be.. challenging.
 This same challenge **spills over** into any better-worse comparisons since differences big enough to be significant may need to be many "sigma" apart.[^8]